 – These still require a custom fit rail, installation and support and then de-installation.
 This is very different than renting a product like a wheelchair that can just be picked up and returned.
 Rentals also only work for standard straight lifts.

 – Renting is usually the best option if you know you will need the lift for just a few months before recovering or moving.

 – There is usually a set up charge ($800 to $1,500) and then a monthly charge.

 Lifts Sold for Self-Installation

 – These will be advertised at 40 to 50% off, but the price typically does not include evaluation, shipping, installation or service.
 Also, if the lift has a problem in a month you may be expected to pack it back up and ship it somewhere for a replacement.

-The best custom curved lifts (where the stairway turns) are typically from $9,000 to $15,000.
+The best custom curved chair lifts (where the stairway turns) have prices that typically range from $9,000 to $15,000.
 These lifts are all custom built specifically for your stairway.
-The low side is for one simple turn and a refurbished carriage, the high side will be multiple turns.
-If you have multiple flights or nonstandard rounded walls it can be still higher.
-Some foreign brands will be less, but this is a big investment and you want to make sure you are dealing with a manufacture that will still supply parts for lifts even if they have discontinued the model you purchased.
+The low price range is for one simple turn and a refurbished carriage, the higher price range will be for multiple turns.
+If you have multiple flights or nonstandard rounded walls the price can be higher.
+Some foreign brands will be less, but this is a big investment and you want to make sure you are dealing with a manufacturer that will still supply parts for lifts even if they have discontinued the model you purchased.
 A U.S. made product is much safer in that regard.

-Outdoor stairchairs that have all components truly designed to be weatherproof tend to run at least $2,000 over the same indoor version but can be counted on for many years to withstand the New York winter weather.
-Some manufactures basically sell slightly modified versions of their indoor lift for outdoors.
-Although less costly, we do not recommend this for this region of the country.
+Outdoor stairchairs that have all components truly designed to be weatherproof tend to run at least $2,000 over their indoor counterparts.
+However, they can be counted on for many years to withstand the New York winter weather.
+Some manufacturers basically sell slightly modified versions of their indoor lift for outdoors.
+Although less costly, we do not recommend these for this region of the country.